 On 13 July 2017, Deutsche Bank executed a settlement agreement in the amount of US\$ 80 million with plaintiffs to resolve a putative class action pending as part of the U.S. dollar LIBOR MDL asserting claims based on alleged transactions in Eurodollar futures and options traded on the Chicago Mercantile Exchange (Metzler Investment GmbH v.
 Credit Suisse Group AG).
 The settlement agreement was submitted to the court for preliminary approval on 11 October 2017, and the court granted preliminary approval on 2 March 2020.
 The settlement amount is already fully reflected in existing litigation provisions and no additional provisions have been taken for this settlement.
-The settlement amount, which Deutsche Bank has paid, is no longer reflected in Deutsche Bank's litigation provisions.
+The settlement agreement is subject to further review and approval by the court.